lamprosg/LazyImage/README.md

 ### LazyImageView

-The simplest way to show an image on an image view is by setting the type to LazyImageView and setting the imageURL property
+The simplest way to show an image on an image view is by setting the type to LazyImageView and setting the imageURL property.
+The downloaded image will be resized to your image view size for best performance.

 Example:
 ```swift